Bandslam: Marketing

 Summit Entertainment spent an estimated $10 million to produce and market Bandslam.
 The full-length trailer was released in the internet on March 25, 2009.
 On June 3, 2009, the official poster was released.
-A novelization of the movie written by Aaron Rosenberg was released on July 9, 2009.
-Michalka, Hudgens and Connell, hosted a Bandslam Reel Thinking event at the Grammy Museum to promote the importance of music to middle-schoolers.
-In partnership with Magic 106.7, Summit Entertainment conducted a band contest in Boston suburb's Burlington Mall.
+A novelization of the movie written by Aaron Rosenberg was released by Penguin Books on July 9, 2009.
+Michalka, Hudgens and Connell hosted a Bandslam Reel Thinking event at the Grammy Museum to promote the importance of music to middle-schoolers.
+In partnership with Magic 106.7, Summit Entertainment conducted a band contest in Boston's Burlington Mall.
 Hudgens and Connell attended the contest as judges.
 Mike Ryan won the contest and performed his original song on August 1, 2009.
 On August 7, 2009, Hudgens and Michalka were inducted as an honorary girl scouts by the Girl Scouts of Greater Los Angeles.
 During the induction, a special screening was held for the scouts present.
-In the UK, browser game Stardoll started a campaign which lets users dress Vanessa Hudgens in Bandslam outfits, view the film trailer, create their own band using Stardoll scenery and virtual guitar gifts to give to friends.
+In the United Kingdom, browser game Stardoll started a campaign which lets users dress Vanessa Hudgens in Bandslam outfits, view the film trailer, and create their own band using Stardoll scenery and virtual guitars to gift friends.

 Summit Entertainment's marketing strategies have been criticized.
-The studio apparently received many calls and e-mails from other studios' heads of marketing, saying the film's campaign may be the worst job they have seen from positioning, title, marketing tie-ins, and targeting audiences.
-Deadline Hollywood editor Nikki Finke released an e-mail from a Bandslam insider who pointed out that Summit's marketing have basically sold it on to their stars Hudgens and Michalka instead of selling the concept.
+The studio apparently received calls and e-mails from other studios' heads of marketing, saying the film's campaign may be the worst job they have seen from positioning, title, marketing tie-ins, and targeting audiences.
+Deadline Hollywood editor Nikki Finke released an e-mail from a Bandslam insider who pointed out that Summit's marketing have basically sold it based on their stars Hudgens and Michalka instead of selling the concept.
 The e-mail also claims that "they Disneyfied this movie with glitter paint".
-The insider commented that the bad marketing was particularly unfortunate, a result of the good reviews.
+The insider commented that the bad marketing was particularly unfortunate, in result of the good reviews.
 Yale Daily News marked that the film had the "Worst Marketing", pointing out that "Summit Entertainment, which has a done an admirable job marketing the Twilight films, completely ruined what should have been a sleeper hit."